orizens/orizens.com/src/pages/blog/2012-05-04-requirejs-loading-incompatible-javascript-file.md

 });
 ```

-To load backbone, I had to use the [&#8220;order" plugin](http://requirejs.org/docs/1.0/docs/download.html#order) - which tells require js to load the depended files by the order of the array, and then invoking the callback.
+To load backbone, I had to use the ["order" plugin](http://requirejs.org/docs/1.0/docs/download.html#order) - which tells require js to load the depended files by the order of the array, and then invoking the callback.
 In backbone's case, I have to specify underscore once again to make sure the underscore-orig will be loaded if it hasn't (_backbone-loader.j_s).

 ```typescript
 define(["order!jquery", "order!libs/underscore/underscore-orig", "order!libs/backbone/backbone-orig"], function() {